MaelleAmand/PCAphon/README.md

 # Welcome to the PCA workshop for phonetic research
-*Hello, this is Maelle!
+*Dear all, this is Maelle Amand.
 I'm a lecturer at the University of Paris Sorbonne Nouvelle, professeure agrégée and currently doing and interdisciplinary PhD in sociophonetics & statistics.*

 ## Aims of the workshop
 At the end of the workshop you will: